NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Units of Measurement
 ~~~~~~~~~~~~~~~~~~~~

 Time-related values should always in seconds.
-This includes :py:attr:`~pynwb.base.TimeSeries.rate` (if applicable),
+This includes :nwb-schema:ref:`TimeSeries.rate <sec-TimeSeries>`
-which should should be in Hz.
+(if applicable), which should should be in Hz.

-Every TimeSeries instance has :py:attr:`~pynwb.base.TimeSeries.unit` as an attribute, which is meant to indicate the
+Every TimeSeries instance has :nwb-schema:ref:`TimeSeries.unit <sec-TimeSeries>` as an attribute, which is meant to
-unit of measurement for that data, using the appropriate type from the
+indicate the unit of measurement for that data, using the appropriate type from the
 `International System of Units (SI) <https://en.wikipedia.org/wiki/International_System_of_Units>`_